There's More Big Tech In Your Life Than You Even Know. Check Out Your Stock Portfolio

 When legendary investor Jack Bogle created the index fund in 1976, he saw it as a way to help ordinary Americans share in the riches of the entire U.S. stock market.

 This year, index fund investors are making money all right.
-But it's come with some risks: Much of the gains are due to a half-dozen ultra-hot technology stocks.
+But it's come with some risks: Much of the gains are due to half a dozen ultra-hot technology stocks.

 Apple, Amazon, Microsoft, Facebook, Netflix and Alphabet (Google's parent company) have been soaring in recent months.
 They've been responsible for more than a quarter of the increase in the S&P 500 index since March.
 The index hit a record high this week, recovering all of its losses from the market plunge that occurred when the coronavirus pandemic slammed into the U.S. economy.